PositivePlusOne/PP1/docs/environment_deployment.md

 - Google Places API
 - Autocomplete

+Here are the steps to follow:

-1. **Deploy Scripts**: We use GSVPC to connect to Redis from our functions.
-To deploy these components, scripts are available for assistance.
-After connecting to the correct project via `firebase use`, execute `cache-setup.sh` from the scripts folder.
+1. **Deploy Scripts**: Scripts are at your disposal for deploying components.
+After associating with the correct project via `firebase use`, run `cache-setup.sh` from the scripts folder.

-> Note: Only privileged users can execute these commands.
-GCP uses a different user account than the Firebase CLI.
-Thus, adjust the setup script variables prior to deployment.
+> **Note**: Only users with elevated permissions can run these commands.
+GCP uses a distinct user account from the Firebase CLI.
+Thus, tweak the setup script variables prior to deployment.

-2. **Secret Manager**: Before running the scripts, enable the secret manager.
-Set the correct project in the gcloud CLI and Firebase CLI prior to deployment:
+2. **Manage Secrets**: Before the script run, activate the secret manager.
+Ensure to set the correct project in the gcloud CLI and Firebase CLI before deployment:

-- `gcloud projects list` and `gcloud config set project PROJECT_ID`
+- Run `gcloud projects list` and `gcloud config set project PROJECT_ID`.
-- `firebase use "projectId"`
+- Use the command `firebase use "projectId"`.
-- Run the commands from the app folder
+- Execute the commands from the app folder.
-- Update `projectId` and `storageRole` properties in the setup scripts
+- Adjust the `projectId` and `storageRole` properties in the setup scripts.

-If you encounter any issues during setup, ensure that your Firebase project is on the Pay-As-You-Go plan, with a valid card attached.
-Depending on your environment's scale, you may want to adjust the setup scripts.
+If you stumble upon any issues during setup, check whether your Firebase project is on the Pay-As-You-Go plan with a valid credit card linked.
+Depending on the scale of your environment, you may need to modify the setup scripts.

-> Note: The Places/Autocomplete API, which is used for billing, doesn't require setup for each environment.
-Add a new key manually and edit the workspace files which setup the environments (`launch.json` for VS Code).
+> **Note**: The Places/Autocomplete API, used for billing, does not require setup for each environment.
+Manually add a new key and edit the workspace files which setup the environments (`launch.json` for VS Code).

+---

-## Secret/Environment Configuration
+## Section 3: Secret/Environment Configuration

-Upon completion, add the following keys to Google Secret Manager to expose the third-party services to the environment:
+Upon completing the above steps, insert the following keys into Google Secret Manager to make the third-party services available in the environment:

 ```
 //* API keys